 We are using multiple security standards and regulations to assess the security posture of an organization and answer the question of how secure it is right now.
 The assessment is based on CMM and RA which are proven, practical, proactive, comprehensive and cost effective methodologies.
 We also help organisations avoid devastating breaches by delivering high-quality cyber security training and innovative solutions that reduce risk across UAE.

-The UAE Information Assurance Standards (IAS) provides requirements for raising the minimum level of information assurance across all relevant entities in the UAE.
-The UAE IAS controls are mapped with controls of the following standards:
+The UAE Information Assurance Regulation v1.1 (March 2020, replacing the UAE Information Assurance Standards v1.0) provides requirements for raising the minimum level of information security across all relevant entities in the UAE.
+The UAE IAR controls are mapped with controls of the following standards:

 ISO/IEC 27001 sets out the requirements for an information security management system (ISMS).
 An ISMS includes people, processes and IT systems by applying a risk management process, and is a systematic approach to managing sensitive company information so that it remains secure.

 ISO 22301 provides requirements for a best-practice business continuity management system (BCMS).
 A BCMS is a framework for organizations to update, control and deploy an effective BCM programme that helps them prepare for, respond to and recover from disruptive incidents.
 Implementing a BCMS includes the development of business continuity plans, taking into account organizational contingencies and capabilities, as well as the organisation’s individual business needs.